JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref9]: For a concise summary of the debate see Schiffer, “Origin of the Domesticated Sunflower,” 241-46.

-[^ref10]: David L. Lentz, et al., “Sunflower (Helianthus annuus L.) as a Pre-Columbian Domesticate in Mexico,” _Proceedings of the National Academy of Science of the Unites States of America_ 105, no. 17 (April 2008): 6232-37;
+[^ref10]: David L. Lentz, et al., “Sunflower (Helianthus annuus L.) as a Pre-Columbian Domesticate in Mexico,” _Proceedings of the National Academy of Science of the Unites States of America_ 105, no. 17 (April 2008): 6232-37; Smith, “The Domestication of _Helianthus annuus_ L. (sunflower),” 57-74.

 [^ref11]: Benjamin K. Blackman, et al., “Sunflower Domestication Alleless Support Single Domestication Center in Eastern North America,” _Proceedings of the National Academy of Science of the Unites States of America_ 108, no. 34 (August 2011): 14360-65.